-Code Provision A.4.1: Non-executive directors should be appointed for a specific term
+Code Provision A.4.1: non-executive directors should be appointed for a specific term

-Under the code provision A.4.1 of the Code, non-executive directors (including independent non-executive directors) shall be appointed for a specific term and subject to re-election.
-None of the Company's existing independent non-executive directors was appointed for a specific term.
+Under the code provision A.4.1 of the Code, non-executive Directors (including independent non-executive directors) shall be appointed for a specific term and subject to re-election.
+None of the Company's existing independent non-executive Directors was appointed for a specific term.
 This constitutes a deviation from code provision A.4.1 of the Code.
-However, the Company's Articles of Association stipulate that all independent non-executive directors shall retire and be re-elected at least once every three years, which is an adequate measure to ensure that the Company's corporate governance complies with the same level to that required under the Code on Governance Practices and Corporate Governance Code.
+However, the Company's Articles of Association stipulate that all independent non-executive directors shall retire and be re-elected at least once every three years, which is an adequate measure to ensure that the Company's corporate governance complies with the same level to that required under the Code.

-On 4 June 2020, Mr. Han Zhi Jun was re-elected as an independent non-executive director.
+On 4 June 2021, Mr. Chai Woon Chew and Ms. Ye Yi Fan were re-elected as an independent non-executive director, respectively.